HelenevB/SEI-Project01-Tic-Tac-Toe/README.md

 * Restarting the game

 As part of the game set-up, I needed to create the grid for Tic-Tac-Toe.
 I initially did this with HTML and CSS, using a grid template.
-However, on review decided to minimise my use of HTML and build the grid in JavaScript using a for-loop.
+However, on review, I decided to minimise my use of HTML and build the grid in JavaScript using a for-loop.

 <img src="images/gridcode.png" width="100%">